Shu Chun Teng

 Shu Chun Teng (鄧叔群 (Dèng Shūqún), 12 December 1902 – 1 May 1970), also abbreviated as S. C. Teng, was a Chinese mycologist.

 Early life

 Born in Min County of Fuzhou, Teng graduated from Tsinghua University in 1923.

-He went on to continue his studies in America, returning to China with a master's degree he had obtained at Cornell University in 1928.
+He went on to continue his studies in America in 1923, obtaining a master's degree in forestry from Cornell University in 1926.
+But he discontinued his PhD studies at Cornell University in 1928, taking up the position as professor of plant pathology at Lingnan University (Guangzhou) in China.

 Occupation and work

 In 1945 he went to Shanghai and set up the Forest Exological Research Centre.
 Since 1949, he served as assistant director and vice president of Shenyang Agricultural University, and then in 1955 he served in the same previously stated post in Northeast Agricultural College.
 He was a researcher and deputy director of the Institute of Microbiology of Chinese Academy of Sciences since 1955, member of the Department of Biology in the Chinese Academy of Sciences.